adonisjs/v5-docs/content/guides/digging-deeper/authorization.md

 :::note

-If `allowGuest !== true` and there is no logged-in user, then the bouncer will not even call the action and deny the request implicitly.
+If `allowGuest !== true` and there is no logged-in user, then Bouncer will not even call the action and deny the request implicitly.

 :::